by Olga, on January 12, 2015

-In a small bowl combine warm water, oil and butter, stir it and mix well together with dry ingredients.
-Kneed the dough well enough, until it does not stick to your hands.
-Form a ball, cover it with plastic wrap or a clean kitchen towel and put it in a warm place to rise, for about 1-1.5 hours until the dough rises and doubles in size.
+In a small bowl combine warm water, oil and butter, stir it and mix well together with dry ingredients, until the dough does not stick to your hands.
+Form a ball, cover it with clean kitchen towel and put it in a warm place to rise, for about 1-1.5 hours until the dough rises and doubles in size.

 Meanwhile prepare the filling :

-Peal potatoes, cut in 1 to 2 inch cubes and cook in slightly salted water with a bay leaf, for about 20 minutes, until cooked. (bay leaf is optional);
+Peal, cut and cook potato in salted water with a bay leaf, for about 20 minutes (bay leaf is optional);

-Check the dough, If it doubled in size, it’s ready for the next step.
+When the dough doubles in size, it’s ready for the next step.

 Carefully get the portion of the dough out of the bowl on the floured surface.
 Roll it in the form of the sausage-like shape, about 1-1.5 inch in diameter.
-Cut it into portions of 1-1.5 inch long cylinders, as it is on the picture above.
-The rest of the dough keep covered under towel.
+Cut it into portion of 1 – 1.5 inch long cylinders, as it is on the picture above.
+The rest of the dough keep covered in the bowl.

 Place pirogie on the floured surface, the seam side down, leaving some space between them.

-Cover with the clean kitchen towel and let them rest while heating the frying pan.
+Cover with the clean kitchen towel and let them rest while we heat the skillet.

 Heat the frying pan to low-medium.
 Add 1/3 of a cup of olive oil.
 Let it sizzle.
 Put few pirogi in pan one by one, not very tight, as they still in process of rising .
 Cook on one side for 5 minutes or until the bottom is golden brown .

 cover with the lid and continue cooking for another 5 minutes.